 Continue reading “Community-Driven Renovation: An Open-Concept Office for Goodwill of Central Indiana”

-Meet Susan Troski, an Associate AIA and Graduate Architect at Axis Architecture + Interiors.
+Meet Susan Troski, Associate AIA and graduate architect at Axis Architecture + Interiors.
 Susan graduated from Ohio State University’s Master’s in Architecture program.
 Outside of Axis, Susan enjoys volunteering at the Young Architects Forum and the Indianapolis Art Center’s summer architecture camp.

 Over the past few months, you might have caught wind of the latest buzzword in design, technology, and the intersection of the two – the Maker Movement.
 The Maker Movement refers generally to the inventors, designers, and technologists who are paving the way in the latest, contemporary wave of DIY culture.
 From artisanal craftspeople to computer hackers, this movement encompasses a wide range of creative individuals who identify as, simply, makers.

-Meet Ashley Lee, Associate Principal and Interior Designer at Axis Architecture + Interiors.
-She grew up on Indy’s Westside in Brownsburg and graduated from Purdue University with a Bachelor of Arts in Interior Design.
-As the mother of a 3-year old, 8-month old, a cat, and a Huskie, Ashley stays busy.
-Over the last ten years at Axis, Ashley has designed the interior spaces of MOBI, Taxman Brewery, the Cummins LiveWell Center, and countless others.
+Meet Ashley Lee, associate principal and interior designer at Axis Architecture + Interiors.
+She grew up on Indy’s west side, in Brownsburg, and graduated from Purdue University with a Bachelor of Arts in interior design.
+As the mother of a 3-year old, an 8-month old, a cat, and a Huskie, Ashley stays busy.
+Over the last 10 years at Axis, Ashley has designed the interior spaces of MOBI, Taxman Brewery, the Cummins LiveWell Center, and countless others.
 She enjoys Axis because everyone’s voice is equally heard.

 Continue reading “5 Questions with Ashley Lee, Associate Principal & Interior Designer”